Mexico Supreme Court backs watchdog's power to rule in TV dispute

-MEXICO CITY, Feb 17 (Reuters) - Mexico’s top court on Monday said that the country’s new phone and television regulator has power to enforce rules that were laid out in a constitutional reform approved last year, Mexico’s President’s office said in a statement.
+MEXICO CITY (Reuters) - Mexico’s top court on Monday said that the country’s new phone and television regulator has power to enforce rules that were laid out in a constitutional reform approved last year, Mexico’s President’s office said in a statement.

 President Enrique Pena Nieto last week asked the Supreme Court to intervene after a legal battle in a lower court between broadcasters and pay-television providers forced Mexico’s new telecommunications regulator to suspend a decision.